Induction of New Members

-Student members of our chapter may apply for grants of up to $1000 to support travel for scholarly activities or to present scholarly work at meetings, or for supplies needed to support their scholarly activities.
+Current JMU student members of our chapter may apply for grants of up to $1000 to support travel for scholarly activities or to present scholarly work at meetings, or for supplies needed to support their scholarly activities.
 Details about how to apply appear here.
 Awardees are listed below.

 First Year Academic Excellence Pizza Party

 Along with Phi Kappa Phi, in September our chapter invites students in their second year at JMU (both sophomores and transfer students) earning high GPAs the previous year to a pizza party.
 The goal is to recognize academic achievement and to alert students to the presence and purpose of Phi Beta Kappa and Phi Kappa Phi at JMU.
 About 100 students usually attend.
 This fall the party will occur on September 15th.

 Best Thesis Award